Flow around a Cylinder Using the Sharp Interface Method#

 Simulation schematic

-We get the following force applied on the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in Flow around a Cylinder.
-With the conformal mesh drag force applied to the particle is 7.123.
-The difference between the 2 can mostly be attributed to the discretization error.
+We get the following force applied to the particle for each of the mesh refinements, which is similar to the one obtained with a conformal mesh in Flow around a Cylinder.
+With the conformal mesh, the drag force applied to the particle is \(7.123\).
+The difference between the results from using a conformal or a non-conformal mesh can be attributed to the discretization error.

 particle_ID T_z f_x f_y